Prithi Singh: Career

 Perhaps no other test pilot evaluated as many aircraft types as Prithi Singh to be considered for service in IAF.
 These included the Sukhoi Su-7, 160 of which type saw IAF service and flew over 1600 sorties in the 1971 War.
 He evaluated all new combat aircraft offered to IAF, including those for meeting the Deep Penetration Strike Aircraft (DPSA) requirement such as the Anglo-French Jaguar, French Mirage F1, British Buccaneer and the Swedish Viggen.
 By the time Air Marshal Prithi Singh finished his flying career in IAF, he had piloted around 120 aircraft types and their various versions, perhaps an unmatched IAF record.
 For his many remarkable contributions to IAF, flying over 6300 hours without a single avoidable accident and setting a shining example to younger officers.
 Of this he had flown almost 5200 hrs on single engine aircraft.
 In fact in the last month of his service career he flew 26 sorties and 51:15 hrs.

 The Final Innings

-In Feb 2003 after exactly 50 years of military flying, Prithi flew the Czech, Aero Vodochody, Boeing L-159 at the Aero India 2003 air show at Yelahanka.
-It was a great opportunity for him to get back into the cockpit and joyously carry out aerobatics and spinning in an aircraft designed just for that.
-It was also a fitting celebration to mark his 50th anniversary of military flying.
-By this time he had piloted 105 types of aircraft.
+In February 2003, marking 50 years of military flying, Prithi flew the Aero Vodochody and Boeing L-159 at the Aero India 2003 air show at Yelahanka.
+By that time, he had piloted 105 aircraft types.